uncefact/project-vckit/README.md

 # Get Started

 TBC once MVP release 1.0 vckit is available.
+We expect the first release in March 2023.